b02k11/Docsify/document.md

 <script src="//cdn.jsdelivr.net/npm/docsify-copy-code/dist/docsify-copy-code.min.js"></script>
 ```
 ## Full Text Search
-you can enable the search option by using the full text search option.It helps you in searching any word in the document.
+You can enable the search option by using the full text search option.It helps you in searching any word in the document.
 ```
 <script>
   window.$docsify = {